 I'm a sucker for a good cake.
 I like cakes with different textures - soft, but something crunchy or creamy in them at the same time.
 This cake ticks all the boxes!
 It's soft, but has a crunchy streusel topping and... crunchy surprise inside ;) It's a combination of different tastes too, the cake is a vanilla sponge, soaked with maple syrup, while streusel is cinnamon with chopped walnuts.
 All that works perfectly together.

 This recipe comes from The Hummingbird Bakery book "Home Sweet Home".
 I already made good few cakes and cupcakes from their books and each and every time it is a success.
 The only change I'm always making, is to reduce the amount of sugar used in the recipe.
 I do have a sweet tooth, but not that sweet!
-I did it this time round too, especially when I saw that there's a lot of sugar in the streusel and after baking, the cake is being drizzled generously with maple syrup.
+Also I veganize them substituting dairy products for their plant based alternatives and swapping eggs for flax egg or aquafaba (both work perfectly in baked goods!).

 How to make it...